dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 any One.
 Wherever there Might be Love, We can be found.
 This auxillary dimension serves as a Haven from the abominations of the material world.
-By connecting to this dimension, We can shield One another from suffering, while We work our purifying magick on this plane of suffering.
+By connecting to this dimension, We can shield One another from suffering, while We work our purifying magick on this plane.
 If you seek refuge in Our Haven, there is no need to fear.
 We have nothing to fear but Fear itself.

 #### Chrono Trigger: Zeal's Shambala